Arquisoft/wichat_en1b/README.md

 - `DEPLOY_KEY`: key to authenticate the user in the remote machine.

 Note that this action logs in the remote machine and downloads the docker-compose file from the repository and launches it.
 Obviously, previous actions have been executed which have uploaded the docker images to the GitHub Packages repository.

+### Load testing (Gatling)

+We use Gatling as the tool for load testing our application.
+For detailed information about how to run and configure the load tests, please refer to the [Gatling README](load-testing/README.md).